SDraw/openvr_widgets/README.md

 * **Activation:** Double press on grip button of right hand controller.
 * **Behaviour:** Follows right hand controller, transparency changes according to view angle on controller.
 * **Modifications:**
   * **Font:** Custom font can be set by changing 'watch_font' setting.
-Default value is '%windir%/arial.ttf'.
+Default value is 'Hack-Regular.ttf'.
+Refer to [Hack font repository](../../../../source-foundry/Hack).

 # More widgets
 Application is in development, more widgets will be added.